4.5 out of 5 stars

 You must bear in mind that crypto exchanges have traditionally suffered from poor customer service.
 Why?
 Because these companies did not venture into FinTech to replace banking institutions.

-The last thing crypto exchanges want to do is act as banks.
+The last thing a cryptocurrency exchange wants to do is act as a bank.
 So, they've avoided listing information such as telephone numbers or physical addresses to prevent them from transforming into brick-and-mortar banking fixtures.

 Kraken: Past and Present

 Reviewing Kraken requires addressing some hiccups from its past.
 Because it has been in the game for a while, it's undergone a noteworthy evolution over the years.